jgyy/fcc-scrape/placeholder.md

 ---
-id: 5d8a4cfbe6b6180ed9a1ca36
+id: 5d8a4cfbe6b6180ed9a1ca37
-title: Part 89
+title: Part 90
 challengeType: 0
-dashedName: part-89
+dashedName: part-90
 ---

 # --description--

-Set the `domain` of the scale to `data[8].followers`.
-This will be three items, one for each platform.
+Since the domain has three items, the range also needs to have three items.
+If it had less, the values would repeat, putting the same color on the pie chart multiple times.
+Add the `range` function to the scale and pass it an array with your three color variables.
+Put them in the same order in which they are defined.

 # --hints--